 Justin Bell is a feature film, TV, and branded entertainment producer based in Los Angeles.
-Currently he’s an executive producer at Tempo helping to oversee the tech fitness company’s media content, in post production on the horror-comedy “Summoned” for Disney/20th Digital airing on Hulu, FX and Freeform Oct.
-2020, in post-production on a 1970’s style superhero heist movie – The Hyperions (2020), starring Cary Elwes, and in pre-production on Andrew Hyatt’s “The Nazarene” – a horror movie about the origins of possession and exorcism.
+Currently he’s an executive producer at Tempo helping to oversee the tech fitness company’s media content, In Oct.
+2020, his horror-comedy with Disney/20th Digital – “Summoned” – aired on FX, Freeform, and Hulu.
+He’s in post-production on a 1970’s style superhero heist movie – The Hyperions (2020), starring Cary Elwes, and in pre-production on Andrew Hyatt’s “The Nazarene” – a horror movie about the origins of possession and exorcism.
 Bell produced the TV pilot “Journey to the East”, and his bible-era feature film about Mary of Nazareth, Full of Grace, was released by Cinedigm on BluRay/DVD in Walmart and Target stores, and is also available for download on iTunes.
 This fall, Justin wrapped a series of commercials for VTech and LeapFrog, and a large 284 video campaign in Mumbai for P&G India’s Gillette, Venus, Pantene, and Head & Shoulders brands.
 Other recent branded entertainment clients include: M&M’s, Samsung, Mattel, Aquaphor, Essentia Water, and JCPenney.

 Bell is Co-Producer of BAFTA-winner Michael Radford’s Elsa & Fred (2015), starring Academy Award-winners Shirley MacLaine and Christopher Plummer, which Millennium Entertainment released in theaters and VOD.
 In 2014, Bell helped Roma Downey and Mark Burnett’s Lightworkers Media oversee the distribution of Son of God, an epic Christ film distributed by 20th Century Fox, which grossed $60M at the domestic box office.
 Justin has been a creative marketing consultant for Motive Entertainment, providing creative media assets for studio film campaigns such as “The Good Lie” at Warner Bros., “Captive” at Paramount Pictures, “The Young Messiah” at Focus Features, and “The Shack” at Lionsgate.